Skip to searchSkip to main content

 Tip

-Do not iron bras as it can damage the delicate fabrics.
-If your bra has become deformed or the cups have noticeable creases, unfortunately ironing them will not help.
+Do not iron bras, as this can damage the delicate fabric.
+If your bra has become misshapen or the cups are creased, ironing them will not help.
 In this case, we recommend replacing your bra.

 How to dry bras

-Your bra will need to dry after it has been washed.
-As a general rule, you should never put your bras in the tumble dryer.
-The high temperatures can damage the delicate fibres and cause your bras to lose their shape.
+As a general rule, you should never put bras in the tumble dryer.
+The high temperatures can damage the delicate fibres, causing your bras to lose their shape.

 Do not hang bras up to dry.
-If you hang a bra up by its straps or on one side of the bra band, these areas will wear out over time.
-In addition, do not hang your bra by the bridge, as this can cause it to bend.
+Hanging a bra up by its straps or one side of the band will cause these areas to wear out over time.
+Also, avoid hanging your bra by the centre gore (where the cups meet), as this can cause it to bend.

-It's best to leave your bras to air dry lying flat.
-After you have washed your bras, you can put them on a towel and spread them out on a clothes horse.
-The opening of the cups should be facing downwards.
-To prevent the colours from fading or the material from becoming misshapen, you should not put them in direct sunlight or near a radiator.
+It is best to let your bras air-dry flat.
+After washing, lay them out on a towel and then spread them out on a drying rack.
+Make sure the opening of the cups faces downwards.
+To prevent colours from fading and the material warping, avoid placing them in direct sunlight or near a radiator.

 Find your new perfect bra

 How often should you wash your bras?
-Handwash or washing machine?
+Should you hand wash them or use the washing machine?
 How long does a bra last?
 Below you will find answers to the most important questions about bra care.

 How often should you wash your bras?

 How often you should wash your bra depends on a couple of factors.
-If you have been sweating a lot, for example, when playing sports or on warm days, you should wash your bra after each time you wear it.
+For example, if you have been sweating a lot, such as when playing sports or on warm days, you should wash your bra after every wear.

 In general, you can wash your bras once you have worn them three to five times.
-However, you should not wear the same bra for several days in a row, instead leave your bra out to air for at least a day.
-Do not put worn bras back in the drawer even after airing them.
+However, you should not wear the same bra for several days in a row.
+Always let it air out for at least one day.
+Never put worn bras back in the drawer, even after airing them out.

 A lot of bras are made from delicate fabrics such as lace or silk.
-Ideally, lingerie made from such fabrics should be washed carefully by hand as the spin speed and washing machine programs are generally not suitable for bras.
-However, there is not always enough time to do this every day.
-A good alternative would be washing your bras on a gentle wash cycle, but we recommend checking the care label on your bras beforehand.
+Ideally, lingerie made from these fabrics should be washed carefully by hand, as regular washing machine cycles can damage them.
+Realistically, there is not always enough time to do this every day.
+One possible alternative is to wash your bras on a gentle cycle, but we recommend checking the care label beforehand.

-Unlike other types of underwear, storing bras can take up quite a bit of space in your wardrobe.
-To prevent them from becoming misshapen, you should avoid squeezing them into a drawer that is too tight.
-So keep the following dos and don'ts in mind when putting your bras away:
+Unlike other types of underwear, storing bras can take up quite a lot of space in your wardrobe.
+To prevent them from becoming misshapen, avoid squeezing them into a cramped drawer.
+Keep the following dos and don'ts in mind when putting your bras away:

 • If there is enough space, you should always put your bras next to each other in a drawer.
-You can also put them gently on top of each other, which will help you to save some space.
+Alternatively, you can gently place them on top of each other to save space.

-• Depending on the type of bra, it is also possible to cross over the bridge to save space when stacking.
-However, you should never put the cups inside each other as they can become misshapen.
+• Depending on the type of bra, you can fold it at the centre gore to save space when stacking.
+However, you should never fold the cups inside each other, as this can cause them to become misshapen.

 • The hooks on your bra should always be fastened so that they do not catch on other clothes and cause holes.

-• Make sure that your underwear drawer is not too full so that the bra cups do not get squashed.
-If you are short on space, you can also use a separate storage box.
+• Make sure your underwear drawer isn’t too full, otherwise the bra cups will get squashed.
+If you are short on space, consider using a separate storage box.

 How long does a bra last?

 The lifespan of a bra depends on the quality of the fabric, how often it is worn and how well it is cared for.
-If you look after your bras, they can last between 8 months and a year if you wear them regularly.
-Your favourite bras or particularly expensive bras will often stay in your wardrobe for a bit longer, which is why you should regularly check whether your bras are still in good condition.
+If you look after your bras properly, they can last between 8 months and a year if you wear them regularly.
+Your favourite bras or more expensive bras will often stay in your wardrobe for longer.
+This is why it’s important to regularly check that they’re still in good condition.

-These useful tips will help you work out when you should replace your bra:
+These useful tips will help you work out when it’s time to replace your bra:

 • The hooks can no longer be fastened properly.